STBrinkmann/DRIGLUCoSE/README.md

 <caption>

-Table A.1: Logistic models for all multivariable models with odds ratios, 95% CI, and p-values.
+Table A.1: Logistic models for all multivariable models with odds ratios (OR) for diabetes, 95% CI, and p-values.

 </caption>